noradazaperez/AI-article-generator/readme.md

 # Publishing to Medium using the latest news.

 In this project, we have developed a Python script that retrieves the news articles about the latest skincare trends and generates an article, using OpenAI's ChatGPT AI model.
-The program will also post said article to a given Medium profile.
+The program will also post said article to a given Medium profile as a draft.

 ## Getting Started